MerryThe'sChristmasCollection

 Mrs. Beeusaert, the widow of the eldest son of the founder and now an old lady, has been kind enough to confirm that the above is correct.

-Recently, Mr. Luc Van Wanzeele, grandson of Nanaire Beeusaert, has written a book on the history of the Belgian toy factory; for information and ordering see his website http://www.vanwanzeele.com/beeusaert/
+Recently, Mr. Luc Van Wanzeele, grandson of Nazaire Beeusaert, has written a book on the history of the Belgian toy factory; for information and ordering see his website http://www.vanwanzeele.com/beeusaert/

-The two figures on the left have been found separately.
+These two figures have been found separately.
 The left one is qua paint and decoration similar to the sets above.
 The right one is somewhat different in coloring and seems to have been done with an airbrush.

 Above are three bases with the "NB BELGIUM" mark.
 The white one is from the shepherd in the photo on the left..
 Notice that the base is not painted.
 The green one is from the old man: notice the hole.
 All the figures with a green and brown base in the two sets above are marked as the brown one.